RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Disabling game systems

 The way ES-DE works is that it will always try to load any system for which there are game files available, so to disable a system it needs to be hidden from ES-DE.
 This is easily accomplished by renaming the game directory to something that is not recognized, for example changing `~/ROMs/c64` to `~/ROMs/c64_DISABLED`.
 Another approach is to create a subdirectory named DISABLED (or whatever name you prefer that is not matching a supported system) in the ROMs directory and move the game folder there, such as `~/ROMs/DISABLED/c64`.
 This makes it easy to disable and re-enable game systems in ES-DE.
-Note that the gamelist and any game media files are retained while the system is disabled so this is an entirely safe thing to do.
+Note that the gamelist.xml file and any game media files are retained while the system is disabled so this is an entirely safe thing to do.

 ## Using the Steam release of RetroArch